Astros' Carlos Beltran: Launches home run following day off

 Beltran went 2-for-4 with a two-run homer Monday against the Mariners.

 Beltran looked refreshed after getting the previous night off, driving in multiple runs in a game for the first time since June 17.
-The 40-year-old switch-hitter is far from the focal point of this talented Houston lineup, but his combination of power and patience still makes Beltran a tough out.
+The 40-year-old switch hitter is far from the focal point of this talented Houston lineup, but his combination of power and patience still makes Beltran a tough out.
 His line now sits at .235/.291/.419.

 More News